Surjeet-Haldar/LendingClubCaseStudy/README.md

 ### *Analysis based on Domain Understanding*
 Based on domain understanding in the field of risk analytics and lending, here is an analysis based on data understanding:

-*1. Loan Status Distribution:* The loan dataset provides information about the loan statuses, including fully paid, current, and charged-off loans.
+*1. Loan Status Distribution:*<br> The loan dataset provides information about the loan statuses, including fully paid, current, and charged-off loans.
 Understanding the distribution of loan statuses is crucial for risk assessment and portfolio management.
 By analyzing the proportion of different loan statuses, lenders can identify the potential areas of risk and focus on reducing default rates.

-*2. Loan Amount Analysis:* The loan amount is an important factor that affects the risk associated with lending.
+*2. Loan Amount Analysis:*<br> The loan amount is an important factor that affects the risk associated with lending.
 Higher loan amounts may indicate a higher risk of default, as borrowers may struggle to repay larger sums.
 Analyzing the distribution and characteristics of loan amounts can help lenders determine the maximum loan limits they are comfortable with and identify potential risk thresholds.

-*3. Loan Grade and Interest Rate Analysis:* Loan grade and interest rate are significant factors in risk assessment.
+*3. Loan Grade and Interest Rate Analysis:*<br> Loan grade and interest rate are significant factors in risk assessment.
 Loans with lower grades and higher interest rates generally carry higher default risk.
 Analyzing the distribution of loan grades and interest rates can help lenders assess the risk associated with different loan segments and price loans accordingly.

-*4. Employment Length Analysis:* The length of employment of borrowers provides insights into their stability and ability to repay loans.
+*4. Employment Length Analysis:*<br> The length of employment of borrowers provides insights into their stability and ability to repay loans.
 Analyzing the distribution of employment lengths can help lenders understand the risk associated with borrowers at different stages of their careers.
 It can also inform decision-making regarding lending criteria based on employment length.

-*5. Loan Purpose Analysis:* The purpose of a loan can provide insights into the risk profile of borrowers.
+*5. Loan Purpose Analysis:*<br>The purpose of a loan can provide insights into the risk profile of borrowers.
 Different loan purposes may have varying levels of default risk.
 Analyzing the distribution of loan purposes can help lenders identify high-risk segments and tailor lending strategies accordingly.

-*6. Loan Term Analysis:* Loan term refers to the duration of the loan.
+*6. Loan Term Analysis:*<br> Loan term refers to the duration of the loan.
 Longer loan terms may carry higher default risk, as borrowers have a more extended period to encounter financial difficulties.
 Analyzing the distribution of loan terms can help lenders evaluate the trade-off between loan duration and default risk.

 By conducting these analyses based on domain understanding, lenders can gain insights into the key factors that impact loan default and make data-driven decisions to minimize risk and optimize lending strategies.
 It allows lenders to identify potential patterns, relationships, and risk indicators within the dataset, enabling them to develop effective risk assessment models and make informed lending decisions.